SPEECHCOG/CDS_pitch/README.md

-# CDS_pitch

-This repository contains the instructions and scripts to replicate experiments reported in:

-Daniil Kocharov and Okko Räsänen: Age-dependent intonational changes in child-directed speech. // Proc.
-Speech Prosody 2023, Leiden, Netherlands.
-(LINK)
+### Code for D. Kocharov & O. Räsänen (2024).
+"Age-Dependent Intonational Changes in Child-Directed Speech", Proc.
+Speech Prosody 2024, Leiden, Netherlands.

+Program code for melodic feature extraction and statistical analysis.

-# Experimental Material
+### Experimental Material

 The research is based on publicly available Providence Corpus (Demuth, K., Culbertson, J. & Alter, J. 2006.
 Word-minimality, epenthesis, and coda licensing in the acquisition of English.
 Language & Speech, 49, 137–174).
 The data are available in the CHILDES database (https://phon.talkbank.org/access/Eng-NA/Providence.html).